solidify/ContinousDelivery-DeepDive/Exercises/lab-02-rm.md

 3. How to queue and track a release

 ## Setup / prerequisites
 Before starting on this excercise, you need to complete the previous excercise in which you created a release build definition.
 This build definition produces versioned artefacts that we will use in this excercise.

 ## Azure Service Endpoint
 All build and deployment tasks that communicate with an Azure subscription does so using an Service Endpoint.
 A service endpoint wraps all the information necessary in order to communicate with an external system (such as Azure, Jenkins or GitHub) so that this does not have to be done for each release definition.
 Also, it makes it possible to keep sensitive information such as passwords stored in one place.

-In this lab, you will use an *Azure Resource Manager Service Endpoint* which has already been configured for you.
-The name of the service endpoint is *Azure Service Endpoint*
+In this lab, you will use the service endpoint that you created in the first lab, called *Azure Service Endpoint*

 ## Creating a Release Definition